diggerwoo/jsh/README.md

 The Deployment of JSH is easy and does not require complicated docker or chroot, only an executable jsh and simple configuration files will be needed.

 If the application scenario is as follows, then JSH may be suitable for you:
 - Need to limit certain groups or certain users to only access limited Linux commands, and even command options are limited.
-E.g. "crontab -e", or ssh to limited range of hosts.
+E.g. ssh to limited range of hosts.
-- These users are not advanced Linux administrators and do not need operations such as pipe filtering, grep, or the host environment does not need them to do this.
+- Need to restrict user sftp or scp to only access their own HOME directory, as well as the specified public directory.
+- The host environment does not require these users to do relatively complex shell operations, such as pipe filtering, redirection, etc.

 Key steps required to deploy JSH:
 1. Compile and install jsh, note that jsh depends on [libocli](https://github.com/diggerwoo/libocli), you need to compile and install libocli first.